Duelfer-Solutions/sfdx-developer/_posts/2023-05-08-formula-fields-before-context.markdown

 ![A screenshot of the debug log showing the correct Total Value of 68745.00770](/assets/img/posts/formula-fields-before-context/correctTotalValue.png)

-…the test now passes and the Total_Value__c field shows an accurate value.
+…the test now passes and the `Total_Value__c` field shows an accurate value.

+## Limitations

+The main limitation to this solution is that it forces you to replicate the formula field in Apex.
+You would have to be aware of any changes to this field and synchronize them with changes to the underlying code.

+This adds overhead, but it might be a necessary trade-off if the feature provides enough added value.

 ## Closing Thoughts

 It's essential to be mindful when working with formula fields in Salesforce, especially within triggers.
-Here are some tips and best practices to keep in mind when you're working in the before context and using formula fields:
+Here are some tips and best practices to keep in mind when you're working with before triggers and formula fields:

 - Formula fields rely on data that is already committed to the database.
-- Make sure to perform testing to ensure your calculations are accurate and don't rely on any incorrect data.
+- Make sure to perform testing to ensure your calculations are accurate and don't rely on incorrect or stale data.
 - If you run into an unexpected result, try breaking out your formula into its individual fields and performing the calculation manually.

-​
-I hope this blog post was helpful in understanding how to work around issues with formula fields in the before context.
-With the right approach, you'll be able to achieve accurate results in not time!
+I hope this blog post was helpful in understanding how to work around issues with formula fields and before triggers.
+With the right approach, you'll be able to achieve accurate results in no time!
 I’ve included only the necessary code snippets here to illustrate the problem.
 If you’d like to look at the full code including the trigger handler, here’s a link to the [gist](https://gist.github.com/tamarachance/e44db2f1ffcc04e1a47a10507d0f1f9b.js).
 If you're looking for more information on Salesforce best practices and development, be sure to check out our other [blog posts](sfdxdeveloper.com).

-Ready to grow your business?
-For custom Salesforce solutions tailored to your business needs, contact our team of experts today!